Abhinav7903/Indian-Currency-/README.md

 ## How to run the file from cmd :
 - Go to the file location
-- use the command : Streamlit run app.py
+- use the command : python appv2.py

 ## Result :